 The next eight years offer the leaders of our country an opportunity to demonstrate their commitment to protecting those who are vulnerable and marginalised from being left further behind.
 The country's policymakers have an opportunity to set in stone a social floor informed by human rights below which nobody must fall, while at the same time making sure that we don't overshoot the nine critical planetary boundaries, at least six of which are already overshot as of the 2022 assessment12.

 This is the challenge of policymakers in Ireland, and so it has never been so crucial that we act to ensure that the interconnected policy framework that Agenda 2030 provides is integrated across Oireachtas planning and decision-making.
 We are facing a complex interaction of multiple and cascading crises, and it remains that the SDGs are the only universally agreed framework to end poverty, reduce inequality, halt climate change and reverse biodiversity loss as we continue through what is already emerging as a pivotal decade for humanity, the 'Decade of Action'.
 Our decisions over the next ten years are likely to significantly shape the next thousand, and it is crucial that nobody is left behind and that we reach the furthest behind first as political choices are made going forward.

-We wish to express our continued commitment to working with all of Ireland's policymakers for the purposes of driving the SDGs at home and abroad.
+We wish to express our continued commitment to working with the Green Party to drive the SDGs forward both at home and abroad.
+Please don't hesitate to get in touch with us with any queries regarding the above.